mwafaka/React-Fetch-Books-Pagination-Mui/README.md

 ### Credits

-This app was created by [Your Name] as a part of [Project/Assignment Name].
+This app was created by Mofak.
 It utilizes the Open Library API for fetching book data.

-### License

-This project is licensed under the [MIT License](LICENSE).